-2. Except for gut rehabilitation projects, tThe project must meet visitability standards for at least 25% of its units.
+2. The project must meet visitability standards for at least 25% of its units.

 A unit is visitable when it meets three basic requirements:

 - One zero-step entrance; - All doorways on main the floor have 32" of clear passage space; and - One bathroom on main floor that is accessible for wheelchairs.